thefstalphabet/codechef/README.md

-# codechef
+# Codechef
-In this repo, I have stored all the problems solutions that I have solved on codechef contests.
+The Repo Contained, all the Problems Solutions That I've Solved on Codechef Contests.